 Gelsomina

-Spacious, with white-washed walls and the longest pastry counter, Gelsomina has the vibes of an old home, the kind where you belong and everyone knows your name.
-There’s even a large wooden table in the middle of the cafe, meant to be shared by patrons.
+Spacious, with white-washed walls, and the longest pastry counter, Gelsomina feels like the kind of cozy neighborhood spot where everyone knows your name.
+There’s a large wooden table in the middle of the cafe meant to be shared by patrons.

 Choose between standing at the counter or sitting at a table to enjoy the atmosphere.
 The amount of pastries is seriously overwhelming.
 There’s maritozzo, a bun bursting with whipped cream; brioche filled with anything your heart might desire from creme patissiere to pistachio cream to chocolate; cannoli and so much more.